|Feature Short Story

 guidance, some for practice, others merely for pleasure.

 Only the child—auburn pigtails and cheeks like Pink Lady apples—gave him pause.
-But she was fate’s
+But she was fate’

-or any step toward promotion or prosperity this time—only the red fog and the woman.
-Hair as dark as
+purchases or any step toward promotion or prosperity this time—only the red fog and the woman.
+Hair as

-night, skin as white as now—if it weren’t for her fierce brown eyes, he would think her Snow White made
+dark as night, skin as white as now—if it weren’t for her fierce brown eyes, he would think her Snow White

 Lucas awoke next to the girl’s corpse.
 Never had a vision so overpowered him as this last one.
 As he